rbsam176/ms3-coffeedb/readme.md

   - If the user has already submitted a review, the review text input field will already contain their review so they can edit it or replace it with another.
   - The character counter will reflect the number of characters if the review already exists and is in the text input field on page load.
   - Reviews will show the review text, username of the reviewer, timestamp of when the review was written and their rating if it exists.
+  - The review timestamp is recorded in UTC but displayed to the user in their local timezone.
   - If more than 3 reviews exist, a link to 'View all reviews' is triggered.

 - #### All reviews